HartmannLab/UELer/README.md

 - Switched ROI gallery to static narrow figure sizing (4.8 inches at 72 DPI ≈ 346px) to eliminate thumbnail clipping at narrow widths (addresses [#39](https://github.com/HartmannLab/UELer/issues/39)).
 - Removed ResizeObserver-based responsive width code after investigation revealed that JavaScript can only resize DOM wrapper elements, not Matplotlib's pre-rendered raster content—when the container shrinks below the original render width, the fixed-size raster overflows and clips.
 - Gallery now renders conservatively narrow and relies on CSS `width: 100%` to stretch when space is available, trading slight blur at wider widths for guaranteed no-clip behavior in narrow panels.
+- Fixed vertical clipping by removing redundant VBox scroll container—`browser_output` now provides the only scrolling container, allowing full canvas height to be visible when scrolling.

 **Cache configuration**
 - Moved the Cache Size control into Advanced Settings and seeded new viewers with a default of 100 so fresh sessions match notebook expectations while keeping the top panel focused (fixes [#53](https://github.com/HartmannLab/UELer/issues/53)).